Examination of voluntary motor skills of the fingers. G

 __________________________________________

-4. Static coordination (holds the pose well, with difficulty, does not hold)
+4. Static coordination (holds the pose well, with difficulty, does not hold the pose)

 __________________________________________